A good wheel and handbuilding clay body, dark in fired color at Cone 6. Iron colorants in body enhance most glaze color developments.

 |

-This clay is compounded to be a stoneware clay with specks that bleed through the glaze, giving the appearance of iron burning through, typical of reduction glazes and clays.
-A very popular throwing clay for production potters.
+Speckling in this clay bleeds through the glaze, giving the appearance of iron burning through – similar to reduction effects.
+Very popular throwing clay for production potters.

 |